Leadership Bootcamp for Millennials: Kick Off 2020 on Top

 Millennials are also the newest generation of managers and supervisors.
 So how do they leverage their specific skills and mindsets to become effective leaders?

 In my book Virtual Teams for Dummies, I talk about the differences between generations in the workforce.
 Drawing on our 20 years of leadership training experience, PRC recently launched a leadership bootcamp designed specifically for new leaders.
-It’s been inspiring to watch these young managers take on new responsibility in a program built specifically for them.
+It’s been inspiring to watch these young managers take on new responsibilities in a program built specifically for them.
 Here are a few key elements we included in our leadership bootcamp program:

 - Moving from ‘Bud to Boss’ – Setting boundaries, having difficult conversations, clear communication, reinforcing accountability.
 Learning these skills is a difficult but necessary part of the transition to leader.